jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 `/subsystem=transactions:read-attribute(name=journal-store-enable-async-io)`

 ## syntax of the operation to get the `transactions` `jts`
-if true, this enables the java transaction service (`jts)`. if `jts` is enabled then the transactions attribute of the `iiop-openjdk` subsystem must be set to full. this setting changes the internal mechanisms used in the transaction manager. it has no impact on the user working with `jta` `api`. get the `transactions` `jts` attribute.
+if true, this enables the java transaction service (`jts`). if `jts` is enabled then the transactions attribute of the '`iiop-openjdk`' subsystem must be set to 'full'. this setting changes the internal mechanisms used in the transaction manager. it has no impact on the user working with `jta` `api`. get the `transactions` `jts` attribute.
 `/subsystem=transactions:read-attribute(name=jts)`

 ## syntax of the operation to get the `transactions` `maximum-timeout`
-if the `default-timeout` attribute is zero then this value is used for setting the maximum timeout value (in seconds) for newly started transactions. get the `transactions` `maximum-timeout` attribute.
+if the '`default-timeout`' attribute is zero then this value is used for setting the maximum timeout value (in seconds) for newly started transactions. get the `transactions` `maximum-timeout` attribute.
 `/subsystem=transactions:read-attribute(name=maximum-timeout)`